BrandonSmith710/BrandonSmith710.github.io/_posts/2022-05-27-ChurnAnalysis.md

                         RandomForestClassifier(random_state = 42, n_jobs = -1))
 ~~~
 Gridsearch for model hyperparameters
  - To show the impact of the hyperparameter gridsearch method, only the Random Forest Classifier has been gridsearched for hyperparameters.
-The other models were fitted using either default values, naive assumption or a combination of the two
+The other models were fitted using either default values, naive assumption or a combination of the two.
  - The Random Forest Classifier would typically place lower than the Extreme Gradient Boosting Classifier in a controlled comparison of accuracies, this is a metric we can use to gauge the impact of our hyperparameter gridsearch.
 Using only a three-parameter grid, the increase in model performance is apparent.
 ~~~
 params_rf = {'randomforestclassifier__max_depth': range(15, 24),